Blank Check (film)

 Blank Check (in the United Kingdom originally released as Blank Cheque) is a 1994 American comedy film directed by Rupert Wainwright and starring Brian Bonsall, Karen Duffy, Miguel Ferrer, James Rebhorn, Tone Lōc, Jayne Atkinson and Michael Lerner.
 It was released on February 11, 1994, by Walt Disney Pictures.
-The film follows a boy who inherits a blank check and uses it to buy a house under an alter ego but is soon being searched for by several members of the bank he cashed it under.
+The film follows a boy who receives a blank check and uses it to buy a house under an alter ego but is soon being searched for by several members of the bank he cashed it under.

-The film received negative reviews and grossed $30.8 million domestically.
+The film received negative reviews and grossed $30.8 million domestically, but has become a 1990s cult classic due to its pure kid-wish-fulfillment premise.

 Plot

-Eleven-year-old Preston Waters laments his relative lack of money compared to his entrepreneurial older brothers and his white collar father, an investor.
-His situation regularly leads him to humiliating situations including having his brothers, 16-year-old Damian and 15-year-old Ralph, invade his bedroom to use as an office for their home business.
-He is also forced to attend his classmate Butch's birthday party at Cliffside Fun Park, where he is unable to afford anything other than the kiddie rides because his father is very frugal with money.
+11-year-old Preston Waters laments his relative lack of money compared to his two entrepreneurial older brothers and his white collar father, Fred, an office worker who is very cheap.
+Preston regularly experiences humiliating situations including having his brothers, 16-year-old Damian and 15-year-old Ralph, invade his bedroom to use as an office for their home business, as well as attending a birthday at an amusement park yet only having enough money for the smaller rides.

-One day, he gets involved in a bike accident with escaped convict Carl Quigley, who had just left a Zero Halliburton briefcase containing $1,000,000 in stolen cash in the care of bank president Edward H. Biderman to be laundered and retrieved by an associate the next day.
+On his birthday, Preston receives a blank check from his grandmother.
+Fred fills the amount out for $11 and Preston takes it to the bank to open an account but is told that he requires $200 minimum.
+On his way home, he gets involved in a bike accident with escaped convict Carl Quigley, who had just left a Zero Halliburton briefcase containing $1,000,000 in stolen cash in the care of bank president Edward H. Biderman to be laundered and retrieved by an associate the next day.
 Afraid of drawing attention from the police, Quigley hastily hands Preston a signed blank check and flees the scene.

-Preston uses his computer to fill out the check himself for $1,000,000 and attempts to cash it the next day.
-He is taken to Biderman, who believes Preston is the associate named “Juice” that Quigley told him he was sending.
+Preston uses his brothers' computer to fill out the check himself for $1,000,000 ($2,260,323 in current dollar terms) and attempts to cash it the next day.
+He is taken to Biderman, who believes Preston is the associate named "Juice" that Quigley told him he was sending.
 Believing this is part of Quigley's plan, Biderman fills Preston's backpack with $1,000,000 in clean money and Preston leaves the bank just as the real Juice arrives for the money.
 An angered Quigley sets out to find Preston with Juice hoping to reclaim his stolen money and threatens Biderman's family with death unless he comes along.
 Meanwhile, Preston goes on a spending spree, purchasing a large house and a limousine service with a chauffeur named Henry, and then fills the house with toys, gadgets, and electronics all in the name of a mysterious employer he creates named "Macintosh", after his brothers' computer.
 Preston uses a computer program called MacSpeak as the voice of Mr. Macintosh when he needs to conduct business over the phone, otherwise Preston presents himself as Mr. Macintosh's assistant.